126: Bob Dylan, ‘Tears of Rage’ (The Basement Tapes)

 In the Summer of Love, 1967, while the Beatles were busy overtracking “Sgt.
 Pepper”, Bob Dylan was holed up in the basement of a pink house in upstate New York with a bunch of friends, playing hokey old country and western music standards at a leisurely tempo while he convalesced from a motorpsycho-broken neck.

 Fortunately, Dylan and his touring-band buddies, The Hawks (later The Band), turned on a home tape recorder.
-The resulting “Basement Tapes” – a collection of songs which are hilarious, wise, passionate, and pained, and include several grave masterpieces – leaked out as the very first illegal bootleg records (“The Great White Wonder”, “The Troubled Troubadour”–I owned and treasured them both), and here and there in minor cover versions.
-Then a year later The Band recorded definitive versions of the three most serious songs on their first album “Music from Big Pink” (‘This Wheel’s on Fire’, ‘I Shall Be Released’, ‘Tears of Rage’).
-For an incredible, picaresque story about the house itself, see SoTW 049.
+The resulting “Basement Tapes” is a collection of songs which are hilarious, wise, passionate, and pained, including several grave masterpieces.
+Only a vew minor cover versions were released at the time.
+Recordings from the basement of Big Pink were leaked out as the very first illegal bootleg records (“The Great White Wonder” and “The Troubled Troubadour”; I owned and treasured them both).
+Then a year later The Band recorded for their first album “Music from Big Pink” the definitive versions of the three most serious songs from the basement. (‘This Wheel’s on Fire’, ‘I Shall Be Released’, ‘Tears of Rage’) [For an incredible, picaresque story about the house itself, see SoTW 049.]

 June, 1966, America was exploding.
 Over 500 American soldiers died in Vietnam that month, the first race riots were breaking out in the Black ghettos of Chicago and other cities.
 Sympathizers of the nascent counterculture were listening to the new releases “Freak Out!”,” Yesterday and Today” (including the original release of ‘I’m Only Sleeping’, ‘Doctor Robert’, and ‘And Your Bird Can Sing’), “Aftermath”, “Daydream”, the debut albums of Love and the Mamas and the Papas.